sarcophagus-org/quickstart-archaeologist/README.md

   `nano.env`

   or
-- To generate a BIP39 seed offline, run: `COMPOSE_PROFILES=seed docker compose run seed-gen`
+- To generate a BIP39 seed offline, run: `COMPOSE_PROFILES=seed docker-compose run seed-gen`
 - Copy this value to your env file

 6. Create blank peer ID file.